simeononsecurity/simeononsecurity.ch/content/articles/regulatory-compliance-vs-true-security/index.en.md

 **Regulatory Compliance Does Not Equal Security**

 In the complex landscape of cybersecurity, the relationship between regulatory compliance and actual security is a topic that demands attention.
-While regulatory requirements are essential for establishing a baseline of security practices, you need to understand that mere compliance does not guarantee protection against evolving threats.
+While regulatory requirements are essential for establishing a baseline of security practices, you need to understand that mere compliance doesn't guarantee protection against evolving threats.
 In this article, we will explore the intricacies of this relationship and highlight the importance of going beyond compliance to achieve true cybersecurity.

 {{< youtube id="3xAL1WxyuWg" >}}